 - Additionally, it must be quality content.
 YouTube, of course, is now owned by Google.
 And the search engines have the most complex algorithms in the world.
 In order to provide users with a better and better product, these algorithms have learned to reward content creators that provide useful information.
 Always keep this in mind when making a new video.

 - Finally, optimize your keywords as you do with any search engine.
 Keep your titles and descriptions straightforward and relevant.
-Make it clear to YouTube exactly what your video is about and who you want to reach.
+If you are not sure how to make them catchy and at the same time include all the needed keywords, turn to professional writers.
+They will help you make it clear to YouTube exactly what your video is about and who you want to reach.

 - For most businesses, the best type of content to produce will be educational.
 Users are more interested in learning from YouTube.
 It’s a great opportunity to provide your existing customers or prospective buyers with useful content.